thiagohagy/fundacao2/README.md

 * Generic components on frontend: Nav, Pagination, CrudHeader and AlertMessage
 * Global Mixin
-* Complete user and client CRUD (User with upload, we are using Multer on backend )
+* Complete user and client CRUD (User with upload, I'm using Multer on backend )
 * Authentication using Vuex
 * Http with axios
 * VueRouter for route manage